INL/BlackLab/PLAN.md

 - [ ] check the maximum token id in each document.
 If less than 256, use a single byte per token, two bytes if less than 16384, etc. Store this number of bytes per token as a parameter for the tokens codec.
 - [ ] IndexInput.clone() is NOT threadsafe, so we must do this in a synchronized method!
 - [ ] can we implement a custom merge here like CS? i.e. copy bytes from old segment files to new segment file instead of re-reversing the reverse index.
-- [ ] Retrieving a Lucene doc will read all stored fields by default, but we don't want that with (potentially large) content store fields.
-We can make visitDocument skip content store fields, but only if we also make a cusotm merge function that doesn't rely on this.
-In the long run, we should do this for performance reasons.
-Until then, we should be careful that we specify which fields we want to read when retrieving a document.

 ### Content store